sdgis-edu-tud/fair-data-publication-groupb/README.md

 # 1. GENERAL INFORMATION

 ## 1.1 Title of Dataset
-Insert title here
+Urban Stream Restoration: building a more resilient urban environmental system - Case of Poznań, Poland.

 ## 1.2 Dataset description
-This dataset contains qualitative and/or quantitative data on ...
-Context for the research project...
+In this course, we explored urban stream restoration in Poznań, Poland, using two primary methodological approaches: Multi-Criteria Decision Analysis (MCDA) and Typology Construction.
+For each method, we identified relevant objectives and formulated research questions tailored to the respective analytical framework.
 Additional details about the project can be accessed [here](https://...).

 ## 1.3 Author Information
-A. Principal Investigator
+A. Principal Investigators
-- Name:
-- Institution:
-- Address:
-- Email:

-B. Associate or Co-investigator
-- Name:
+- Name: Stepan Prikazchikov, Roger Marin de Yzaguirre, Yaying Hao, Jaee Naik
-- Institution:
+- Institution: TU Delft Faculty of Architecture & the Built Environment
-- Address:
+- Address: Julianalaan 134, 2628 BZ Delft
-- Email:

-C. Associated study personnel
-- ...
-- ...

 ## 1.4 Dates of data collection
-- Survey 1: YYYY-MM-DD
-- Survey 2: YYYY-MM-DD
+- Survey : 2025-05-01

 ## 1.5 Geographic location of data collection
-...
+Delft, Netherlands

 ## 1.6 Keywords
-..., ..., ...
+Urban Stream Restoration ,Urban rivers, River integration

 ## 1.7 Language
-...
+English

 ## 1.8 Information about funding sources that supported the collection of the data
-This research project was funded by...
+-NA-

 # 2. METHODOLOGICAL INFORMATION
 ## 2.1 Research questions, methods and envisioned uses